RiaVora/Instagram/README.md

 - [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
 - User Profiles:
   - [x] Allow the logged in user to add a profile photo
-  - [ ] Display the profile photo with each post
-  - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+  - [x] Tapping on a post's username or profile photo goes to that user's profile page
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Implement a custom camera view.

 The following **additional** features are implemented: